terragrids/dapp/README.md

 For every commit on the `dev` or `master` branch, the DApp is built on AWS Amplify and deployed on AWS Cloudfront Lambda@Edge functions.
 The build steps are defined in `amplify.yml`.

 `dev` builds will be accessible at `https://testnet.terragrids.org` and running on Algorand testnet, while `master` builds will be accessible at `https://app.terragrids.org` and running on Algorand mainnet.

+## Test the DApp

+To test the [Terragrids on Testnet](https://testnet.terragrids.org), you need to get some `ALGO` into your testnet wallet using the [Algorand Dispenser](https://bank.testnet.algorand.network/).

 ## Make contributions